pminasandra/tracktorlive/DOCS/01-overview.md

 # TracktorLive Overview

+Many real-world situations require a setup where a video stream is continually monitored, objects within that stream are tracked, and when certain conditions are reached, a response is delivered.
+We mainly focus on animal behaviour experiments.
+For instance, a mouse is being tracked, and whenever it reaches a particular set of coordinates, a door is opened.
+More complex cases might exist, and in a lot of those cases, a software library to automate such tasks becomes necessary.
+This is because:

+1. Designing experiments where humans respond to video feeds is expensive and laborious, and human speed becomes limited when dealing with a high number of tracked individuals.
+Moreover, human responses come with individual-specific biases.

+2. While it is possible to hard code these tasks, a speed-limit is reached by the often separate tasks of object-tracking (e.g., where is the mouse) and response delivery (e.g., what do we do with this information about the mouse's location?)
+Since most tracking tasks are largely similar, we could run the tracking code in a separate concurrent process.
+This concurrency provides a large speed benefit.

+3. Finally, computer vision and object tracking are not aspects of programming familiar to most beginners.
+It would make the learning curve for these tasks much less steep if the 'boilerplate' of object tracking happened in the background while users only focussed on the response delivery aspect.

 TracktorLive is a lightweight, real-time tracking and data streaming framework designed for use in behavioural experiments, multi-agent video analysis, and low-latency response delivery.
 It builds on the original [Tracktor](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13166) tracking